APELY (Alps Alpine Co) Altman Z-Score: 3.07 (As of Jun. 25, 2026) — 16% Above Median

 The Altman Z-Score is a model designed to predict the likelihood of a company going bankrupt within the next two years.
 Created by American finance professor Edward Altman in 1968, the model is specifically designed for publicly traded manufacturing companies with assets greater than $1 million.

-Alps Alpine Co has a Altman Z-Score of 2.47, indicating it is in Grey Zones.
-This implies that Alps Alpine Co is in some kind of financial stress.
-If it is below 1.81, the company may face bankrupcy risk.
+Alps Alpine Co has a Altman Z-Score of 3.07, indicating it is in Safe Zones.
+This implies the Altman Z-Score is strong.

 The zones of discrimination were as such: